 8. Add summary text in reporting

-Read-only users do not have access to the Help Center icon, which allows you to contact Raven support or go to Raven-produced help material, or the embedded help widget in the lower right.
+Read-only users do not have access to the Notifications icon, which allows you to contact Raven support or go to Raven-produced help material, or the embedded help widget in the lower right.

 In case you decide a client should be set up as a sub-user, you can hide the Help Center icon per user.
 Here’s how.

 Go to Preferences > Role Manager.
-Add a new sub-user role and set Miscellaneous > Support to No Access.
+Add a new sub-user role and set the Support option to No Access.
 Now you can apply this role to specific users in Preferences > User Manager.
 You may have to create multiple roles if different folks should have access to different tools.
 Or you may want to just edit a role that’s already applied to a user.

 Here is how to add a new user from start to finish.
 Just remember to set Miscellaneous > Support to No Access when creating a sub-user role if you want to hide the Help Center icon.